postmanlabs/labs-docs/README.md

 #### Docker Compose

-You can also build with docker-compose using the dockerfile above and this docker-compose.yaml
+You can also build with the `docker-compose` command using the dockerfile above and this docker-compose.yaml

 ```